The Place Where We Live

 As co-founder and director of arts social enterprise Inverkeithing Arts Initiative, I collaborated in 2015 with artist Rosie Gibson for her Luminate project Trading Wisdom.
 Based on conversations she had held with older local people of her mum's generation (born 1925-35).
 From the conversations she created a series of 'nuggets of wisdom'.
 She then approached various trading places on the High Street in Inverkeithing and asked them to incorporate temporary installations, based on the nuggets of wisdom, to be experienced by customers.
 The project was a celebration "both the gritty lyrical wisdom of my mum's generation and also the shops and businesses on the High Street.
 I was curious about what happens if you put the two together."

 The nugget of wisdom she asked us to think about was a memory related to her by Grace:

 "My mother's hoose was like a canteen.
 We went hame fae the mill for breakfast, lunch, then hame for the tea!
 And my brothers were on different shifts so they went hame at different times tae!"

-Rosie herself was on-hand to talk to the pupils about the project and their drawings.
 Photographs of the art works were used to create place-mats for The Millbrae Cafe..
 The placemats will continue to be used at the cafe, even after the Trading Wisdom project is finished, and the two beautiful maps made by the children will remain at the school, to be regularly and proudly put on display for visitors.